pwrtelegram/pwrtelegram/README.md

 Also please insert the following text in the response to the /start command:
 ```
-This makes use of the @pwrtelegram bot API to enhance its features.
+This bot makes use of the @pwrtelegram bot API to enhance its features.
 ```